gukii/emdat/index.md

 [See some Koi](http://koi-institute.com/koi/ "See some Koi")

-## Experts in shipping
+### Experts in shipping

 Our expertise in Koi purchasing, health checking and transporting Koi enables us to ship certified Koi with all necessary papers to breeders in the emerging markets such as China, Indonesia and the Philippines.
 Airports in Kaohsiung and Taipei can reach most destinations.

 [More about shipping](http://koi-institute.com/home-pages/flying-koi-to-china/)

-# Koi Breeders
+## Koi Breeders

 ![home-page-breeders1-1300x300](http://koi-institute.com/container/uploads/home-page-breeders1-1300x3001.jpg)

-## High-grade
+### High-grade

 IKI provides access to high-grade parent Koi from Taiwan and Japan’s best breeders.

 [See some Koi](http://koi-institute.com/koi/)

-## Sakai
+### Sakai

 Sakai Fishfarm of Japan is one of the worlds best breeders.
-IKI provides direct access to their high grade Koi facilitates shipping, testing and certification.
+As an official agent for Sakai, IKI provides direct access to their high grade Koi facilitates shipping, testing and certification.

 [More about breeders](http://koi-institute.com/koi-breeders/)

+### Niigata Breeders

+We are also Koi dealers for the following japanese Koi farms:
+Omosako, Narita, Dainichi, Momotaro, Marujyu and have access to many other farms in the Niigata region.

-## Sing Chang
+### Sing Chang

 The Sing Chang Koifarm of Taiwan specialises in fast-growing varieties, including rare varieties.
 Their Koi participate at international Koi shows and regularly get awarded.

-## Partner organisations
+### Partner organisations

 <div class="brandslider" data-slick='{
 	"autoplay": true,